Professional diving: Diving operations

+Diving projects

+A diving project is a coordinated set of diving operations for a particular purpose, often the responsibility of a diving contractor.
+This would include mobilisation and setup of the diving spread at the start, and demobilisation at the end of the project.
+Depending on the size of the project, the project manager may be the senior supervisor, or the diving superintendent.

 Diving contractor

 A diving contractor is the legal entity responsible for the execution of diving operations for a client.
 The diving contractor is responsible for ensuring that the diving operations are safe, that a competent diving team is appointed, and the contracted work is done to specifications.

 Diving team

 A diving team is a group of people who conduct a diving operation.
 A characteristic of professional diving is the specification for minimum personnel for the diving support team.
 This typically specifies the minimum number of team members and their appointed responsibilities in the team based on the circumstances and mode of diving, and the minimum qualifications for specified members of the diving team.
 The minimum team requirements may be specified by regulation or code of practice.
 Specific appointments within a dive team for which competences are specified and registration may be required are listed below.